Davarco/AlgoBot/README.md

 **API:**

 The API is designed for optimal use through PyCharm and under an NGROK port tunnel.
-You can also host it locally by running the api.py file **under mean_reversion** (again, from the **root** directory!).
+You can also host it locally by running the api.py file under either of the src directories.

-The API is hosted at http://apcsalgobot.herokuapp.com/ and provides the following methods:

- - /stocks/get/**ticker** - replace ticker with the symbol for any NASDAQ 100 stock.
-EX /stocks/get/GOOG
- - /stocks/buy - returns a JSON list of all NASDAQ 100 stocks sorted in order of difference between today's price and the general lower band.
-The topmost is most favorable to purchase today.
- - /stocks/sell - returns a JSON list of all NASDAQ 100 stocks sorted in order of difference between today's price and the general upper band.
-The topmost is most favorable to sell today.

-Do keep in mind that, while we try our best, our API server is set up to sleep after 30 minutes of inactivity.
-So if it's taking you longer than usual to load results, just know that nothing is broken - it's just the API starting up again.
-We manually restart the API server once each day to fetch results relevant to today's data.

 ## License